Deep Brain Stimulation (DBS)

 DBS is considered as a treatment for patients with inherited dystonia or dystonia with no known cause whose symptoms are severe and who are not adequately helped by medication.
 In some cases, it is considered as an option for patients with acquired dystonia, such as cerebral palsy.

-Deep brain stimulation is more effective when started early in life.
+Deep brain stimulation for dystonia is more effective when started early in life.

-At Children’s Hospital of Philadelphia, your child will have access to a broad team of specialists who have expertise in every element of the care of children with dystonia and are committed to staying abreast of the latest technology available and innovative approaches to treatment.
+At Children’s Hospital of Philadelphia (CHOP), your child will have access to a broad team of specialists who have expertise in every element of the care of children with dystonia and are committed to exploring the latest technology available and innovative approaches to treatment.

-Deep brain stimulation is considered as a treatment for patients with epilepsy who have focal or multifocal seizures that are not controlled by medications, after at least two medications have been tried.
+Deep brain stimulation is considered as a treatment for patients with epilepsy who have focal, multifocal, generalized, or a mix of seizure types that are not controlled by medications, after at least two medications have been tried.

 How is deep brain stimulation performed?